pivotal-cf/pivnet-resource/README.md

 * `skip_product_file_polling`: *Optional boolean.*

   If `true`, skip product file validation checks after upload.
-Pivotal Network still validates the files asynchronously, but _waiting_ for the results will not happen as part of the `put:` process. **Note:** All associated product files in a release must still clear validation before the release can be promoted from _Admins Only_ visibility.
+Tanzu Network still validates the files asynchronously, but _waiting_ for the results will not happen as part of the `put:` process. **Note:** All associated product files in a release must still clear validation before the release can be promoted from _Admins Only_ visibility.

 * `override`: *Optional boolean.*

-  If `true`, forces a re-upload of releases of releases and versions that are already present on Pivotal Network.
+  If `true`, forces a re-upload of releases of releases and versions that are already present on Tanzu Network.

 ### Some common gotchas